The property market in Nantyglo is hotting up. What can I do to expedite matters?

 This is a search is occasionally quoted for as part of the standard Nantyglo conveyancing searches.
 It is a large report of more than thirty pages, listing and detailing important information about Nantyglo around the property and the people living there.
 It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Nantyglo Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average House Prices, Crime statistics, Nantyglo Education with maps and statistics, Local Amenities and other useful data regarding Nantyglo.

-Yesterday I discovered that there is a flying freehold issue on a property I put an offer in last month in what should have been a straight forward, chain free conveyancing.
+I've recently found out that there is a flying freehold issue on a property I have offered on two weeks back in what was supposed to be a quick, chain free conveyancing.
 Nantyglo is the location of the property.
-Can you offer any opinion?
+Can you offer any assistance?

-Flying freeholds in Nantyglo are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Nantyglo you must be sure that your lawyer goes through the deeds thoroughly.
+Flying freeholds in Nantyglo are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Nantyglo you would need to get your solicitor to go through the deeds thoroughly.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Nantyglo may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Nantyglo may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.